usymmij/boston-cream/README.md

 > This computation is optimized into a simplified form, although it isn't really readable or clear what is going on so we won't show the equation here.
 > We also exclude the second, $y$-axis matrix as its effect is negligable while increasing the compute time.
 The $y$-axis rotation simply rotates the donut in the flat plane, which shouldn't even be visible if the resolution was high enough.
 Thus, as an optimization step we just don't compute this rotation at all.

+> If we had the hardware, we would rebuild the engine using OpenGL.
+This is
+> because the current form of the engine would not be able to take advantage of the hardware
+> acceleration available.
+Furthermore, we would probably redesign the software to run in some
+> operating system.
+It is unlikely that a client would want the engine to run at the kernel level
+> especially since they likely have some other software they want to combine it with.

 # Source Code
 - All source code and version history is available at [https://github.com/usymmij/boston-cream](https://github.com/usymmij/boston-cream)